Skip navigation

 Fair Drug Driving Laws for medicinal Cannabis Patients

-With a new Labor minority government and seven Greens MPs now in the NSW Parliament we have a real opportunity to finally reform this state’s unfair roadside drug testing laws.
+With a Labor minority government and seven Greens MPs in the NSW Parliament, we have a real opportunity to finally reform this state’s unfair roadside drug testing laws.
 Fixing this is simple and long overdue.

 Medicinal cannabis use is booming but our drug-driving laws haven’t caught up.
 Most medicinal cannabis contains THC which can stay in your system for hours, sometimes days, after use and long after any effects have worn off.
 NSW roadside drug tests pick up minuscule traces of THC and medicinal cannabis patients are being charged and losing their licence, despite not being impaired when they drive.